A few months ago, I wrote a post titled 10 things every bride should know before her wedding night.

 While it’s true that a healthy sex life can keep the rest of your marriage in much better form, your life outside the bedroom still determines if you are having sex to begin with.

 It’s like a cycle and you need to keep it running.
 Don’t isolate your bedroom.

 2. Pursue conversation

-In post, I talked about the importance of communication on your wedding night.
+In this post, I talk about the importance of communication on your wedding night.

 How to let him know what’s working/not working, as opposed to keeping quiet, hoping he will figure everything out by himself, without your involvement.